Birds on Safari: 10 Unforgettable Highlights

 Range: Found throughout Africa.

 The world’s largest and heaviest bird, and the only one with just two toes.
-Ostrich are flightless.
+Common ostriches are flightless.
 Males are black with white wings while females are dull brown, with “dirty” white wings.

 Sorry ladies, but in the animal kingdom males are usually more attractive than females.
-Ostrich are also one of the world’s fastest animals.
+Ostriches are also one of the world’s fastest animals.

 Habitat: Open semi-arid plains and woodlands.

-Did you know?
 A single ostrich egg can provide an omelet for at least 10 people (or 12 moderate eaters).
-Bon appétit!

 8. Marabou Stork